mathe-e-botond/ds-math-notes/08-dimensionality-reduction.md

 WIth each added dimension, the data sparsity increases exponentially, because the volume of the data hypercube also increases exponentially.
 This is called the **curse of dimensionality**.
 Dimensionality reduction techniques help reduce the dimensionality of features while preserving as much as possible about the data conveyed.

+Dimensionality reduction can be performed directly on a dataset or on a model.
 A number of techniques have been proposed to reduce dimensionality ranging from linear techniques to neural network based techniques.

-## **8.1 Dimensionality reduction for linear models**
+## **8.1 Dimensionality reduction of linear models**

-Linear dimensionality redcution methods transform a linear model to a lower number of predictors by substituting to another smaller set of predictors.
+Linear dimensionality reduction methods can transform a linear model to a lower number of predictors by substituting to another smaller set of predictors.

 Let the following be a linear model